Get started with IronXL

 WorkSheet workSheet = workBook.WorkSheets.First();

-// Get range from worksheet
+// Get a range of cells from the worksheet (from A2 to B2).

 var range = workSheet["A2:B2"];

-var combinedRange = range + workSheet["A5:B5"];
+var combinedRange = workSheet[combinedAddress];

 Imports IronXL